These giant fluffernutter whoopie pies are not only the size of a kiddo’s face but they are a delicious combination of peanut butter and marshmallow.

 But I still wasn’t sure what I wanted to do.
 Peanut butter… yes… but what could I make that would be a best seller at a bake sale?

 My kids always go for the biggest thing there so I knew it had to be supersized.
 And then I remembered one of my favorite foods when I was a kid and I knew what I was going to do.
+Fluffernutter whoopie pies?
+YES!
 I googled the ingredients and did not come up with ONE recipe.
 Yay!
 This was a sign that I was on the right track, right?
-Fluffer-nutter whoopie pies.
+Fluffernutter whoopie pies for the first time ever..
 Massive peanut butter cookies with a marshmallow filling.
 What’s not to love?

 And poor Heather had wanted to do… whoopie pies.